Tailscale Tunnel Setup Guide

 -

-Go to OAuth clients page
+Go to Trust credentials page

 -

-Click "Generate OAuth client"
+Click "Generate OAuth client" (this opens a 2-step wizard)

 -